Metal insulation cladding

 This meets the strict temperature requirements of the SOLAS (Safety of Life at Sea) directive – an international agreement for the protection of human life on the high seas that has been in force since 1974.

 Flammable deposits, oils, and fuels can no longer settle directly on the hot surfaces, and temperature-sensitive components in the vicinity are protected from overheating.

 Manufactured using the latest metalworking processes, tmax insulating cladding can be tailored precisely to the requirements of individual machines and motors.
 The torsionally rigid and vibration-resistant components master the high mechanical requirements in the engine compartment and are easy to assemble and disassemble.

 The proof: fire protection of the highest quality

 Tmax insulation cladding in thermography

 With over 45 years of experience as a solution provider in high-temperature insulation, tmax has been able to build a sophisticated research laboratory.
 In this laboratory, we can prove that our products deliver what they promise by using the latest technologies and broad technical know-how.
-This includes the thermography carried out with our in-house equipment, which clearly proves that the surface temperatures of temperature-sensitive components are protected from overheating.
+This includes thermography carried out with our own equipment, which clearly proves that the surface temperatures of temperature-sensitive components are protected from overheating.

 Flammable deposits no longer catch fire.
 The reliability and cost-effectiveness of the machine are increased.